Tmajer/Book-Recommendation-IV/README.md

 After you start the application, you will need to init the database tables and import data into them.

-To create the tables, `cd` into `/src/postgres/` directory and run the `init_tables.py` script.
+To initialize the database, `cd` into ` Book-Reccomendation-IV/src/postgres/` directory and run the `init_db.py` script with Python.

-You are expected to have the data in the `data` directory.
-To import the data, run the `import_data.py` script.

 ### Checking the app